I wrote a post about what you as a weaver can make to give as gifts. Check it out HERE.

 If you are looking for something specific and need a very reliable commercial yarn then larger online yarn stores are a great option.
 Just because they’re larger, though, doesn’t mean they should be overlooked for great yarns.
 I did an entire post on some of my favorite and some well-known online yarn stores where you can purchase yarn and other weaving tools.
 (Just click on the link in the heading to hop to that post)

 You could always ask for a gift certificate and then buy whatever you want!

-Get access to a lot of different tapestry resources as well as member only information.
-The ATA has their own Facebook group where you can talk and learn about tapestry.
-With a membership you also receive reduced fees and exclusive access to ATA exhibits
+Get access to a lot of different tapestry resources as well as member-only information.
+The ATA has its own Facebook group where you can talk and learn about tapestry.
+With a membership, you also receive reduced fees and exclusive access to ATA exhibits

 American Craft Council (ACC)